Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/job_function_define_call.md

 It's related to OneFlow's operating mechanism.
 Briefly, the OneFlow Python layer API simply describes the configuration and the training environment of the model.
 These information will pass to the C++ backend.
 After compilation, graph building and so on, the computation graph is obtained.
 Finally, the job function will be executed in OneFlow runtime.

-The definition of the job function, is actually doing the description of model and the configuration of training environment in Python.
-In this phase, there's no data here, we can only define the shape, data type of model's node, we call it as  **PlaceHolder**, which is convenient for model inference in the compilation and creating graph of OneFlow.
+The job function describes the model and the training environment.
+In this phase there's no data.
+We can only define the shape and data type of the nodes (as known as **PlaceHolder**) for creating and compiling the computation graph of OneFlow.

 The job function will be called after the OneFlow runtime starts.
 We can pass the data by calling job function and get the results.